ofqwx/workouts-finder/README.md

 ### Running locally

 By default this project will try to use a mongodb database from [mongo lab](https://mlab.com/), you can create one for free for development purpuse.
-So make sure you have your `.env.local` with the next data:
+So make sure you have an `.env.local` file in the root of the project with the following data:
 ```
 DB_USERNAME=<your_db_username_here>
 DB_PASSWORD=<your_password_here>